telerik/xamarin-forms-docs/controls/datagrid/features/sorting.md

 # Sorting #

-The **RadDataGrid** provides you with a built-in sorting functionality, which allows the user to easily sort the data. **Figure 1** shows how the control looks when sorting is applied:
+**RadDataGrid** provides you with a built-in sorting functionality, which allows the user to easily sort the data. **Figure 1** shows how the control looks when sorting is applied:

 #### Figure 1: Sorted RadDataGrid
 ![](../images/datagrid_sorting.png)